Historic Urban Landscape (HUL)

 The content of the training is related to:

 In 2020 it is planned to organize two trainings as the last parts of the multiyear programs.
+Due to the Covid19 pandemic, the plan was postponed until situations in both countries are conducive to implement the plan.

 In 2019 the trainings were organized in Malang, East Java (1-5 April) and in Semarang, Central Java (15-18 July).
 As one of the follow-up actions, a delegation from the state's museums of Indonesia has visited the Netherlands, 9-13 December, to meet local museum professionals.